You are reading this article to learn about Dieffenbachia problems, their causes, and their remedies.

 If you suspect sunlight is the culprit to your dieffenbachia being unwell and turning yellow, put it back from the window so that all the light it receives is indirect.
 It needs some sunlight but never directly onto its leaves.

-Dieffenbachias should be kept in 65 to 75 degrees Fahrenheit (18-24 degrees Celsius) conditions.
-If the temperature gets too much lower than that on a consistent basis, your plant will droop and eventually die.
+Dieffenbachias should be kept at 65 to 75 degrees Fahrenheit (18-24 degrees Celsius).
+If the temperature gets too much lower than that consistently, your plant will droop and eventually die.

-A drafty area can also affect a dieffenbachia.
+A drafty area can also affect Dieffenbachia.
 Make sure the plant is away from draftiness in your home.
 The temperatures need to be warm and consistent.

-I keep mine away from my air conditioner vents in the summer and I keep it closer to the indirect sunlight in the winter to make sure it stays at its optimal temperature.
+I keep mine away from my air conditioner vents in the summer and closer to the indirect sunlight in the winter to ensure it stays at its optimal temperature.

 If a dieffenbachia doesn’t get the proper nutrients, it can cause yellowing of the leaves.
-In extreme cases, if the plant is nutrient deficient for too long, it can die.
+In extreme cases, it can die if the plant is nutrient deficient for too long.

-I also make sure to give my dieffenbachia a complete fertilizer such as 20-20-20 every 4 to 6 weeks during its growing season.
-I give it food a lot less in the dormant times, usually every 8 to 10 weeks.
+I also make sure to give my dieffenbachia a complete fertilizer, such as 20-20-20, every 4 to 6 weeks during its growing season.
+I give it food much less in the dormant times, usually every 8 to 10 weeks.

 5. Root System Issues

 Dieffenbachias are prone to being root-bound.
-They have an extensive root system and when they get too tightly wound, the plant suffers.
+They have an extensive root system, and the plant suffers when they get too tightly wound.

 You can tell if the plant is getting too root-bound by looking at the watering holes in the pot.
-If the roots are coming out of the holes, then the plant is root-bound.
+If the roots come out of the holes, the plant is root-bound.

-Transfer it to a larger pot but not more than 1 to 2 inches bigger than the root ball as that can cause problems for the health of the plant as well.
+Transfer it to a larger pot but not more than 1 to 2 inches bigger (2.5-5 cm) than the root ball, which can also cause problems for the plant’s health.

-To solve a pest problem, you can use insecticidal soap on the leaves or Neem oil can be wiped on the leaves with a cotton ball to suffocate the pests.
+To solve a pest problem, you can use insecticidal soap on the leaves, or Neem oil can be wiped with a cotton ball to suffocate the pests.
 I have also used rubbing alcohol successfully on a spider mite infestation.

 Gently pull the yellow leaves off or snip them with clean and disinfected shears so they don’t infect the others.

-All in all, dieffenbachias can live a very long and happy life as long as you keep these six common mistakes in check.
+Dieffenbachias can live a very long and happy life if you keep these six common mistakes in check.
 I hope this Dieffenbachia problems guide was helpful.